Skip to main content

 Principal Fellowship

-Newcastle University is committed to the professional development of its educators; by this we include all academics, technicians, and professional staff who are part of our student’s educational journey.
-Our Learning and Teaching Development Service offers support and guidance for all colleagues through our Advance-HE accredited HEA Fellowship (UKPSF) CPD scheme for Associate Fellow, Fellow, or Senior Fellow.
-For colleagues wishing to apply for Principal Fellow you will be offered an introductory one-day workshop and support from a dedicated team of educational professionals within the institution.
-If you are a Newcastle collegaued the cost of application is covered.
+Our Learning and Teaching Development Service offers support and guidance for all colleagues through our Advance -HE -accredited HEA Fellowship (PSF) CPD Scheme for Associate Fellow, Fellow, or Senior Fellow.
+For colleagues wishing to apply for Principal Fellow you will be offered an introductory one-day workshop and bespoke support to guide you through the application process.
+If you are a Newcastle colleague, the cost of application is covered.

 Paul Fleet